Forms (PDF format)

-I encourage all new patients to talk with me on the telephone initially for a free 15 to 30-minute consultation conversation.
-Hearing each other on the telephone may help one to determine if telehealth therapy, and me, as a psychologist, are a good fit for you.
+I encourage all new patients to talk with me on the telephone initially for a free 15 minute consultation conversation.
+Hearing each other’s voice on the telephone may help one to determine if Telehealth therapy, and me, as a psychologist, are a good fit for you.
 Everyone’s needs and goals are different.
-This cost-free telephone mini session is designed to address some of your initial questions about the therapy process, my personal background, and how Telehealth works.
+This cost-free telephone mini-session is designed to address some of your initial questions about the therapy process.
+You may have questions about my personal background or how the process of Telehealth works.

 Telehealth therapy utilizes technology (your computer, tablet, and/or smartphone) to virtually connect you with me.
 Starting in 2020, due to Covid-19, many professionals, including myself, have switched to a virtual practice in order to accommodate the safety concerns of meeting in-person during a global pandemic.
 The same therapy work is accomplished via a secure, technology portal.
 My Telehealth portal is HIPAA compliant and acts as my electronic waiting room and office.
 As a patient, you will receive a link electronically.
 It is that easy.

 If you choose to have me as your psychologist, we will design a schedule for telehealth sessions that fits your needs.
 I will respectfully journey through the challenges in your life with you with the goal of helping to facilitate your path forward to a better daily health and wellness lifestyle.

 I return calls as soon as possible throughout the day and evening.
 I can usually fit a new patient consultation into my calendar within 24-48 hours of your initial email or telephone contact.